 - Book early or book late.
 Early if you are constrained by time and destination, late if you’re flexible.
 In the middle lies an expensive trip.

 - Don’t be afraid to invest in your dreams.
-When it came to household stuff or our bucket list trip to the Delta Blues last year, there really was no choice.
-And a year later it’s still making me happier than new furnishings ever could.
+When it came to household stuff or our bucket list trip to the Delta Blues, there really was no choice.
+And now it’s still making me happier than new furnishings ever could.

 - If funds are tight, go adventuring close to home.
 There are so many beautiful places to see within two hours of where I live.
 I know I’m lucky.
 Go find your local adventures too.